RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Display game info overlay**

 This will display an overlay in the upper left corner, showing the game name and the game system name.
-A star following the game name indicates that it's flagged as a favorite.
+A star symbol following the game name indicates that it's flagged as a favorite.

 **Render scanlines** _(OpenGL renderer only)_